mbroso/constraintnet_facial_detect/readme.md

-## CelebA dataset
+## CelebA Dataset

 We perform all experiments on CelebA [1] dataset.
-For saving computational ressources, we rescaled the images and adapted the landmark annotations (*list_landmarks_celeba.txt*) appropriately before applying training and test.
-We rescaled the shorter edge of each image to a length of 300px with bilinear interpolation and saved the images in an seperate folder.
+For saving computational resources, we rescaled the images and adapted the landmark annotations (*list_landmarks_celeba.txt*) appropriately before applying training and test.
+We rescaled the shorter edge of each image to a length of 300px with bilinear interpolation and saved the images in a separate folder.
 Furthermore, we adopted the *list_landmark_celeba.txt* file accordingly.
 For running the experiments, set the option `img_dir` to the path of the directory with the rescaled images and
 `lms_file` to the path of the file with adopted landmark annotations.
 The options can be set in the configuration file or via command line parameters.

 Via command line parameters: